gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

   deny: {}
 ```

+After that Alice assigns this role to the developers she wants to try out and at this point she is done.
+Alice will not need to create a
-Users will not need to create a separate role binding in Kubernetes for it to work - once the cluster is enrolled in Teleport, the default-view is already there.
+separate role binding in Kubernetes for it to work - once the cluster is enrolled in Teleport, the default-view group binding is already there.

+#### Upgrade path

+Default roles will be exposed on the new Kubernetes clusters enrollments.
+To expose those roles in an already enrolled Kubernetes cluster users will
+need to perform a manual helm chart upgrade by `helm upgrade ...` command (or manually create bindings).

-We will add an option to the teleport-kube-agent chart and to our
+For users who want to avoid this default behaviour, we will add an option to the teleport-kube-agent chart and to our
 kubeconfig generation script to not create those cluster role bindings, but it will be enabled by default.
 In the teleport-kube-agent Helm chart we will add another field to the `rbac` section, `bindDefaultRoles`, that would control whether we expose the default
 roles through cluster bindings or not.